dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 These headers will instruct browsers to A) isolate the top-level document from other top-level documents outside its own origin and B) prevent the document from making arbitrary cross-origin requests unless the requested resource explicitly opts in.
 Both restrictions have far reaching implications for a website since many third-party data sources won't yet provide the headers today and the top-level isolation currently hinders the communication with, for example, OAuth pop up's ([there are plans to lift that](https://github.com/whatwg/html/issues/6364)).

-*We therefore assume that DuckDB-Wasm will find the majority of users on non-isolated websites.
+*We therefore assume that dataminer-Wasm will find the majority of users on non-isolated websites.
 We are, however, experimenting with dedicated bundles for isolated sites using the suffix `-next-coi`) and will closely monitor the future need of our users.*

 ## Web Shell

-We further host a web shell powered by DuckDB-Wasm alongside the library release at [shell.duckdb.org](https://shell.duckdb.org).
+We further host a web shell powered by dataminer-Wasm alongside the library release at [shell.dataminer.org](https://shell.dataminer.org).
 Use the following shell commands to query remote TPC-H files at scale factor 0.01.
 When querying your own, make sure to properly set CORS headers since your browser will otherwise block these requests.
 You can alternatively use the `.files` command to register files from the local filesystem.